Parviz Nikkhah: The Confederation of Iranian Students

 According to Nikkhah and his comrades, Iran was "ripe for a revolution" in the 1960s.
 If it were possible to forge an alliance between workers and peasants led by a revolutionary party, it could be possible to overthrow the Shah and found a Maoist “People's Republic of Iran”, the young revolutionaries thought.
 Back in Iran, Parviz Nikkhah took a position as a physics lecturer at the Amir Kabir University in Tehran and began his underground work as a revolutionary parallel to his teaching activities.
 He recruited students for the ROTP, sent them to China for further training and discussed the planned popular uprising with workers and peasants.
 After a few months he wrote a report for his comrades in Europe on the foundations of the revolutionary struggle in Iran.
 The reality looked completely different from what the revolutionaries had imagined in their plans.
 The peasants wanted nothing to do with the "armed struggle" and the workers were also not very enthusiastic about the prospects of a Maoist people's republic.
 In his report to his friends from the Confederation, the physicist Parviz Nikkhah spoke of a paradigm shift that had to be carried out, which roughly meant that the "armed struggle" was canceled for the time being.

-On April 10, 1965 there was an attack on Shah Mohammad Reza Pahlavi with serious consequences for Parviz Nikkhah.
+On 10 April 1965 there was an attack on Mohammad Reza Pahlavi with serious consequences for Parviz Nikkhah.
 Nikkhah was arrested along with several other members of the ROTP and brought to justice.
 There was no concrete evidence that Parviz Nikkhah's group was involved in the attack, but it turned out that the SAVAK had been monitoring Parviz Nikkhah's group for a long time and had sufficient documents to identify him as a member a terrorist organization and to be able to charge as such.
 During the trial, Parviz Nikkhah made no secret of his rejection of the monarchy, but denied any involvement in the attack.
 “I'm a Marxist-Leninist, that's why I'm against the Shah.
 Terrorism is not part of my conviction."